didip/tollbooth/README.md

 This is a generic middleware to rate-limit HTTP requests.

-**NOTE:** This library is considered finished, any new activities are probably centered around `thirdparty` modules.
+**NOTE 1:** This library is considered finished.

+**NOTE 2:** In the coming weeks, I will be removing thirdparty modules and moving them to their own dedicated repos.

 ## Five Minutes Tutorial